unchain-tech/UNCHAIN-projects/docs/Polygon-Whitelist-NFT/en/section-4/lesson-3_Mint and Manage Collection.md

 ![](/images/Polygon-Whitelist-NFT/section-4/4_3_10.png)

-Select `Polygon (Ubuntu)` for Select Sandbox and enter `3000` (the port number displayed on the Sandbox) for Port.
+Select `Polygon (Ubuntu)` for Select Sandbox and enter `3000`（the port number displayed on the Sandbox）for Port.
 After completing the settings, click "Add".

 ![](/images/Polygon-Whitelist-NFT/section-4/4_3_11.png)